Mercedes-Benz GLA Review 2023 | Top Gear

 What's the verdict?

-Until very recently the GLA was the only small Mercedes SUV, but then the company shot itself in the foot by releasing an altogether better car.
-The GLB looks more interesting, has a bigger boot and seven seats, and of course uses all the same engines and tech as the GLA because, don’t forget, underneath it’s essentially the same car.
-Not that much more expensive either – spec for spec there’s about £1,500 in it, or only a few pounds per month.
+To our eyes, the GLB looks more interesting, has a bigger boot and seven seats, and of course uses all the same engines and tech as the GLA because, don’t forget, underneath it’s essentially the same car.
+Not that much more expensive either: spec for spec there’s about £1,750 in it, or a small amount per month.
+Your call.

 The Rivals